martinjunior/emo/README.md

 ```

 As previously mentioned, emo can accept any number of name/value combinations, though it demands that name, category and description are used.
-Each name/value combinations is attached available within the generated Swig templates via the `component` global.
+Each name/value combination is available within the generated Swig templates via the `component` global.
 Use name/value combinations as you wish.

 ```scss